ReScience/rescience.github.io/02-write.md

 research of your close collaborators.
 We believe such restrictions will favor the cross-fertilization of research and the spread of knowledge.

+ReScience accepts negative results as well, meaning here a failure to replicate the original results.
+The authors of the failed replication are expected to document their claim of failure.
+An attempt to have contacted the authors of the original article is also asked to the authors of the replication.

 ## Open Access